 An Incomplete may be granted for PSR students taking courses with PSR Faculty.
 An incomplete is granted only when an unforeseen and dire exigency happens.
 An approved Incomplete gives the student until the first day of the following semester to submit outstanding coursework.
-There will be no exceptions to the date of submission in the case of an approved Incomplete, Such a petition must have signatures from the Dean, Assistant Dean and Registrar and the faculty of the course.
+There will be no exceptions to the date of submission in the case of an approved Incomplete.
+Such a petition must have signatures from the Dean, Assistant Dean and Registrar and the faculty of the course.

-Please note: Incompletes are only granted in exceptional cases.
+Please note: Incompletes are only g ranted in exceptional cases.

 Student Name: Student ID Number:

 Course Name: Semester/Year:

 Faculty: Date of Request:

 Reason for Incomplete:

-By signing this form, the student agrees to submit the day of the following semester.
-In addition, the stude not be accepted and, in the event the work is not subreceive an "IF" (Incomplete Fail) on their record and nt understands that late submissions will mitted by the deadline, the student will
+the following semester.
+In addition accepted and, in the event the wo agrees to submit the outstanding work no later than the first day of on, the student understands that late submissions will not be rk is not submitted by the deadline, the student will receive an cord and no credit will be received for the course.

-Signature: Date:
+• Date:

-Faculty ONLY fill out this portion:
+Faculty ONLY fill out this portion 1:

-The student has been informed of outstanding wor k to be submitted?
-YES / NO
+The student has been informed o of outstanding work to be submitted?
+YES/NO

-Faculty to determine date to submit completed wor first day of the following term (Fall or Spring).
+Faculty to determine date to sub day of the following term (Fall or mit completed work.
+Determined date must be PRIOR to the first Spring).

 What date was agreed upon?
-FINAL GRADE SUBMISSION FINAL GRADE:
+FINAL GRADE SUBMISSION

-Faculty Signature:
+Faculty Signature: Third Oktoba

 DATE SUBMITED:

-Please submit this form to The Office of Ac Dean and the Assistant Dean and Registra
+the Office of Academic Affairs.
+Signatures from both the Dean and the an and Registrar are required to approve the Petition.

-Dean: Assistant D ean/Registrar:
+Dean: A ssistant Dean/Registrar:

-Updated Dec, 2018.
-LR
+Updated June 2022, LR